 Abbreviation Term Definition of these products to also act as the certificate manager on behalf of the subscriber.
 C ertificate profile A description of the content of a certificate.
 Each type of certificate (signature, confidentiality, etc.) has its own content and description.
 This contains, for example, agreements regarding names, etc. СР C ertificate Policy - certification- policy A document with an itemised collection of requirements that indicates the frameworks within which the UZI register issues certificates.
 The CP is drawn up by the Policy Authority of the PKI for the government.
 By using the CP, among other things, certificate holders and trusting parties can determine how much trust they place in the UZI register.
-CRL Certificate Revocation List A list of withdrawn (= revoked) certificates. - certificate revocation list The Certificate Revocation List (CRL) can be accessed and consulted by the general public.
-The list is made available by and underthe responsibility of the UZI register.
+CRL Certificate Revocation List - certificate A list of withdrawn (= revoked) certificates.
+The Certificate Revocation List (CRL) can be accessed and consulted by the general public.
+The list is made available by and under the responsibility of the UZI revocation list register.
 The CRL is itself also electronically signed by the CA of the UZI register.
-Certification services The issuing, managing and withdrawal of certificates by certifications ervice providers, as well as other services related to the use of electronic signatures, identity and confidentiality.
+C ertification s ervices The issuing, managing and revocation of certificates by certification service providers, as well as other services related to the use of electronic signatures, identity and confidentiality.
 CA Certification Authority The part of the UZI register that arranges the signing of the certificates and that is trusted by end users.
-CPS Certification Practice Statement A document that describes the procedures pursued, and the measures taken by, the UZI register regarding all aspects of the services.
+CPS C ertification Practice Statement A document that describes the procedures pursued, and the measures taken by, the UZI register regarding all aspects of the services.
 The CPS describes how the UZI register fulfils the requirements stipulated in the Certificate Policy (CP).
 Compromise A ny violation of the trust in the exclusive use of a component by authorised persons.
-Within the framework of the PKI for the government, the term component usually means the private key.
-A key is regarded as compromised in the event of: - Unauthorised access or suspected unauthorised access; - Lost or presumed to be lost private key or SSCD; - Stolen or presumed to be stolen private key or SSCD; - Destroyed private key or SSCD.
+Within the framework of the P KI for the government, the term component usually means the private key.
+A key is regarded as compromised in the event of: U nauthorised access or suspected unauthorised access; Lost or presumed to be lost private key or SSCD; Stolen or presumed to be stolen private key or SSCD; Destroyed private key or SSCD.
 A compromise constitutes a reason for placing a certificate on the Certificate Revocation List.
-DAF Digital application Certificate of the Certificate Revocation List. facility Directory s ervice The directory service is a service of the UZI register which is intended to make issued certificates available and accessible on the Internet.
-End user See certificate holder
+DAF Digital application facility D i rectory s ervice The directory service is a service of the UZI register which is intended to make issued certificates a vailable and accessible on the Internet.
+Enduser See certificate holder